 Whales and northern lights

 Do you want to see two of Iceland’s wonders?
 Then go on the whales and northern lights tour.
 This is a combo tour, which means you will go on two separate tours on the same day.
-First, you will go on a whale watching tour in Faxaflói bay.
+First, you will go on a whale-watching tour in Faxaflói bay.
 Cetaceans often sighted are minke whales, humpback whales, sei whales, fin whales and blue whales.
-After the tour you have time to go for a bite to eat or just walk around.
+After the tour, you have time to go for a bite to eat or just walk around.
 In the evening, you will go on a northern lights cruise.
-Sailing away from the bright city lights greatly improves your chances of seeing northern lights.
+Sailing away from the bright city lights greatly improves your chances of seeing the northern lights.

 Book your northern lights and whales tour here.